-The California Health Interview Survey (CHIS) is a population-based random-digit dial telephone survey of California's population conducted every other year since 2001.
+The California Health Interview Survey (CHIS) is a population-based telephone survey of California's population conducted every other year since 2001.
 CHIS is the largest health survey conducted in any state and one of the largest health surveys in the nation.
-CHIS is based at the UCLA Center for Health Policy Research and is conducted in collaboration with the California Department of Health Services and the Public Health Institute.
+CHIS is based at the UCLA Center for Health Policy Research (CHPR) and is conducted in collaboration with the California Department of Public Health, the Department of Health Care Services, and the Public Health Institute.
 CHIS collects extensive information for all age groups on health status, health conditions, health-related behaviors, health insurance coverage, access to health care services, and other health and health related issues.

-The sample is designed to meet and optimize two goals:
+The sample is designed to meet and optimize two objectives:

-- provide estimates for large- and medium-sized counties in the state, and for groups of the smallest counties (based on population size), and - ii) provide statewide estimates for California's overall population, its major racial and ethnic groups, as well as several ethnic subgroups.
+- provide estimates for large- and medium-sized counties in the state, and for groups of the smallest counties (based on population size), and - provide statewide estimates for California's overall population, its major racial and ethnic groups, as well as several ethnic subgroups.